Scorpion (roller coaster): Ride experience

-The train exits the station forward and ascends the 60.7 feet lift hill.
-Once at the top, the train makes a slight right turn before descending into a banked drop reaching its maximum speed of 41 mph.
-Following the drop, the trains enter the roller coaster's signature 39.3 foot vertical loop before exiting into a banked left turn and ascends a hill.
-After cresting the ascent, the trains continue left into a banked drop in its sustained turn before straightening out and ascending into a small hill going through the vertical loop.
-After it traverses through the middle of the loop, the train then enters a continuous series of downward spiraling helixes banked to the right before exiting and straightening out into the final brake run.
-The train then travels forward into a right turn on the outside of the layout, going into straight track before making another right turn into the station.
-One cycle of the roller coaster takes about a minute and a half to complete.
+The train exited the station forward and ascended the 60.7 feet lift hill.
+Once at the top, the train made a slight right turn before it descended into a banked drop and reached its maximum speed of 41 mph.
+Following the drop, the trains entered the roller coaster's signature 39.3 foot vertical loop before it exited into a banked left turn and ascended a hill.
+After cresting the ascent, the trains continued left into a banked drop in its sustained turn before it straightened out and ascended into a small hill going through the vertical loop.
+After it traversed through the middle of the loop, the train then entered a continuous series of downward spiraling helixes banked to the right before it exited and straightened out into the final brake run.
+The train then traveled forward into a right turn on the outside of the layout, going into straight track before it made another right turn into the station.
+One cycle of the roller coaster took about a minute and a half to complete.

 Characteristics

 The roller coaster was manufactured by Anton Schwarzkopf and designed by Werner Stengel.
 The total cost of construction for the roller coaster ranged from $2.5 million to $3 million.
 Scorpion was one of three Silver Arrow model roller coasters that were produced by Schwarzkopf, which includes Big Blue located at Fun Park Biograd in Biograd na Moru, Croatia, and the other known as Looping Star owned by the Rand Show in Johannesburg, South Africa.
-Scorpion has a permanent support structure, as opposed to the other Silver Arrow models being portable units.
+Scorpion had a permanent support structure, as opposed to the other Silver Arrow models being portable units.

-Scorpion's track reaches a total length of 1817.6 feet, and is encompassed in a 93.5 foot by 213.8 foot area.
-Scorpion exerts a maximum of 3.5 g-forces to its riders, and is named after the general species of scorpion.
+Scorpion's track reached a total length of 1817.6 feet, and is encompassed in a 93.5 foot by 213.8 foot area.
+Scorpion exerted a maximum of 3.5 g-forces to its riders, and was named after the general species of scorpion.
 The roller coaster initially featured six-car trains that operated the layout.
-Scorpion operates with two trains, with five cars per train, each car is arranged two-seats across in two rows allowing for a maximum capacity of twenty riders per train.
-Originally the trains featured a red and orange color scheme, with the current iteration featuring a red, orange, and yellow color scheme.
-The ride features a lap bar restraint, accompanied by a rider height restriction of 48 in.
+Scorpion operated with two trains, with five cars per train, each car was arranged two-seats across in two rows allowing for a maximum capacity of twenty riders per train.
+Originally the trains featured a red and orange color scheme, with the iteration at its closure featuring a red, orange, and yellow color scheme.
+The ride featured a lap bar restraint, accompanied by a rider height restriction of 48 in.